leow93/eventstore/README.md

 # eventstore

-A single-node, append-only event-sourcing store with optimistic concurrency, ordered stream/category reads, and a gRPC API.
+An event store with optimistic concurrency, ordered stream/category reads, and a gRPC API.

+## Current features
 - **Durable log** — every write is appended to the active segment file and `fsync`ed; the log is split into fixed-size segment files (one active, the rest sealed and immutable).